dimitri-nicolo/calico/networking/dual-tor.md

         ...
     ```

-    > **Note**: Despite apparent similarity, this resource differs from all the others in
+    > **Note**: Despite the apparent similarity, this resource differs from all the others
-    > that it will be provided as a file on each newly provisioned node (whereas the other
+    > in that it will be provided as a file on each newly provisioned node (whereas the
-    > resources are all served from the Kubernetes API).
-It specifies the stable address
+    > other resources are all served from the Kubernetes API).
+It specifies the stable
-    > for each node.
+    > address for each node.
 It also repeats information that could be inferred from the
     > preceding resources, but that is because the information is needed for post-boot
     > setup on each node, at a point where the node cannot access the Kubernetes API.
 	{: .alert .alert-info}